 Christian’s research interests lie at the intersection of entrepreneurship and organisation theory.
 In particular, he focuses on how new ventures experience and manage social evaluations (e.g., stigma, legitimacy, identification) as they grow.
-Christian currently studies these dynamics within social enterprises and in the fintech space.
+Christian currently studies these dynamics in the social innovation and fintech spaces.

 Christian's research has appeared in the Academy of Management Journal and Academy of Management Review, among other outlets.
 His dissertation was one of three finalists for the 2017 Grigor McClelland Doctoral Dissertation Award.
 He is an Associate Research Fellow of the Cambridge Centre for Social Innovation, University of Cambridge.
 In 2015, he was a visiting pre-doctoral fellow at Northwestern University's Kellogg School.

 Christian currently teaches entrepreneurship and social innovation at master's and MBA level.